CSYE-6225-shalom/webapp/README.md

 - The app can be set to Debug mode to reflect any change made to the application without needing a restart.
 Set ```DEBUG_MODE = True``` in the ```.env``` file.
     - NOTE: if you make changes to the `.env` file while the app is running, you will need to stop & restart the app to reflect changes made to the `.env` file.
 This is because, the Flask app reads the environment variables during the initialization phase.
 These variables are loaded into the environment at the start.
 - Now, you can proceed with testing the endpoints and connection with the database using Postman.

 ---

+## Run the project on a VM

+This section covers the setup required to run the Flask API on a Digital Ocean droplet which is running on an Ubuntu 20.04 LTS operating system.

+---